 If you don’t really need a plastic bag, don’t take it “just because”.
 Reuse the ones you have, and when shopping food bring your daypack to pack your food in.
 In many countries the plastic bags cost extra as well, which adds up.

-Plastic bag waste has become such a big problem that in some countries they’re not really allowed to give them when you buy things, India is an example of that.
+Plastic bag waste has become such a big problem.
+In some areas in the United States, including Bellingham, Washington, and in some countries, stores are not allowed to give them to customers.
+India is an example of that.

 6. Save the leftovers